 If you have a problem where your Mac/MacOS screensaver won’t start, I hope to be able to help you in this article.
-The same problem happened to a friend today, and we were able to work through it to get her Mac screensaver working again.
+The same problem happened to a friend, and after a lot of research, we were able to work through it to get her Mac screensaver working again.

 The short story of the problem (and solution) is that she had used Apple’s AirPlay to mirror her computer screen to her AppleTV.
 From what I can tell, after she did that AirPlay doesn’t automatically shut itself off, and it was preventing the screensaver from starting.